TERREMEMBER/znbase/docs/content/v2.0/admin/ysql-dumpall.md

 showAsideToc: true
 ---

-`ysql_dumpall` is a utility for writing out (“dumping”) all YugabyteDB databases of a cluster into one plain-text, SQL script file.
+`ysql_dumpall` is a utility for writing out (“dumping”) all ZNbaseDB databases of a cluster into one plain-text, SQL script file.
 The script file contains SQL statements that can be used as input to `ysqlsh` to restore the databases.
-It does this by calling [`ysql_dump`](../ysql-dump) for each database in the YugabyteDB cluster. `ysql_dumpall` also dumps global objects that are common to all databases, such as database roles. (`ysql_dump` does not export roles.)
+It does this by calling [`ysql_dump`](../ysql-dump) for each database in the ZNbaseDB cluster. `ysql_dumpall` also dumps global objects that are common to all databases, such as database roles. (`ysql_dump` does not export roles.)

 Because `ysql_dumpall` reads tables from all databases, you will most likely have to connect as a database superuser in order to produce a complete dump.
 Also, you will need superuser privileges to execute the saved script in order to be allowed to add roles and create databases.

 The SQL script will be written to the standard output.
 Use the [`-f|--file`](#f-file-filename) option or shell operators to redirect it into a file.

-`ysql_dumpall` needs to connect multiple times (once per database) to the YugabyteDB cluster.
+`ysql_dumpall` needs to connect multiple times (once per database) to the ZNbaseDB cluster.
 If you use password authentication, it will ask for a password each time.
 It is convenient to have a `~/.pgpass` file in such cases.

 ## Syntax